-Generally speaking, a short domain name is best, but there's some exceptions to this general guideline you should bear in mind.
+While generally speaking a short domain name is best, there are some exceptions to this guideline you should bear in mind.

 The "short is good" mantra is true to a degree, but registration of a short address needs to be a decision based on a more holistic approach.